Boyds Corner Reservoir: History

 The reservoir can hold 1.7 e9USgal.
 This makes it one of the smaller in New York City's water supply system.
-Water from Boyds Corner flows briefly into the West Branch of the Croton River, then continues southeast to enter the West Branch Reservoir, where it mixes with water carried from the Rondout Reservoir west of the Hudson River by the Delaware Aqueduct.
+Water from Boyds Corner flows into the West Branch of the Croton River, near the defunct Colonial settlement of Coles Mills, then continues southeast to enter the West Branch Reservoir, where it mixes with water carried from the Rondout Reservoir west of the Hudson River by the Delaware Aqueduct.

 Water from the West Branch Reservoir then continues via the aqueduct on to the Kensico Reservoir, which also receives a supply from the Catskill system through the Catskill Aqueduct.
 After settling at Kensico, the water flows through two aqueducts to the Hillview Reservoir in Yonkers, where it enters the City's distribution system.

 Any water in excess of New York City's needs at the West Branch Reservoir is diverted over a spillway back into the West Branch of the Croton River, whence it becomes part of the City's Croton Watershed.
 It is then mixed with water from the Middle Branch of the Croton River at the Croton Falls Reservoir.
 Flow then briefly returns to the West Branch of the Croton River before reaching a confluence with the Croton River proper.
 This continues southwest to the New Croton Reservoir.
 Any water in excess of the City's needs there then goes over the New Croton Dam back into the Croton River, where it carried until discharging into the Hudson River at Croton-on-Hudson, New York.